MLB’s testing sweep brings some success but optics are issue

 MLB’s approach to its return has been different than the NBA and NHL, which both opted for a bubble-like atmosphere in hub cities.
 The NBA has 22 teams in Orlando, Florida, while the NHL’s teams will play in either Toronto and Edmonton.

 Baseball’s 30 teams are all planning to play in their home markets, meaning there will be much more travel for all involved.
 Teams have spent the past few weeks in one place but will start traveling for exhibition games soon.
-Testing results will be watched closely as players and coaches disperse around the country, travel on buses and planes, and stay in hotels.

 The Arizona Diamondbacks leave on Sunday for two exhibition games in Los Angeles against the Dodgers.